Best Business Skills And Courses For Tech Geeks (2025)

 Sales

-One of the most basic tenants of business is Sales.
-Pitching one’s products to inappropriate places and negotiating effectively to ‘get a yes‘ is a crucial skill for any professional.
-It is important to get funding for projects, pitch ideas, and form strong long-term business-customer relations.
+One of the most basic tenets of business is Sales.
+Pitching one's products to inappropriate places and negotiating effectively to 'get a yes' is a crucial skill for any professional.
+It is important to get funding for projects, pitch ideas, and form strong, long-term business-customer relations.

 Marketing